NicoLugil/gitSight/README.md

 url = https://gitlab.com
 ssl_verify = true
 timeout = 5
-private_token = <here you need to fill in your private gitlab token>
+private_token = <here you need to fill in your private gitlab token - without the brackets>
 api_version = 4
 ```